smangelschots/ConvertVideo/README.md

 ConvertMovies
 =============

-Batch convert video file by using handbrakecli.
+Batch convert video files by using handbrakecli.